the-monorepo/nexus/packages/convict-util/README.md

 # Convict Util

-A small helper package for reading configs in using convict
+A helper package for reading configs in using convict

 ## Installation